[.blog-callout]

 Unlike Microsoft Excel, Google Sheets doesn't offer a linear path to password protection.
 This means sensitive or redacted information is a click away from the wrong eyes or hands.
 Of course, there are some workarounds like using third-party add-ons (which could also pose security risks as they might expose your data to external threats), encrypting data manually, or using script-based protection platforms like Google Apps Script to create custom protection features for locking cells or sheets.

-And yet, I dare say if we’re being honest, many of us aren’t looking to become coding wizards just to protect our data.
-All we want to do is find a place that not only keeps our data but protects and keeps it safely.
+And yet, I dare say if we're being honest, many of us aren't looking to become coding wizards just to protect our data.
+All we want to do is find a place that not only keeps our data but protects it and keeps it safe.

 Permissions level